-The museum publicly launches Where Art Can Take You: The Campaign to Transform SFMOMA, announcing a new campaign goal of $610 million.
+The museum publicly launches Where Art Can Take You: The Campaign to Transform SFMOMA, announcing a new campaign goal of $610 million that includes a $5 million challenge grant to provide free admission for visitors ages 18 and under.
 Driven by the generous support of the Board of Trustees, the campaign has raised $545 million, or 89 percent of its goal.

 New details of building design reveal museum's broader vision for visitor experience and increasing role in city life, with more free-to-the-public space, expanded education programs for schoolchildren, more flexible galleries to accommodate live performances and large-scale works of art, and field-leading contributions to global standards of energy efficiency for art museums.